wg-cepi/sso/README.md

 # Webgarden SSO
 ## Setup
-Works for Linux as well, you will need LAMP or PHP + MySQL + Apache.
+Also works on Linux, you will need LAMP or PHP + MySQL + Apache.

 1. Edit hosts file and add following entry